carach/Google-File-System/README.md

 caution:

-1.Application runs properly when there is one or more online file server.
+1.Application runs properly when there is 3 or more online file server.
 2.Client and server has to be different machines.
 No client and be a server at the same time and vice versa, since the setting of the working directory.